Menu

 20 Dec 2024 Minister’s announcement on ISBs and next steps

-Jan – Feb 2025 Minister’s targeted consultation on ISB options B and C
+Jan – Feb 2025 Minister’s targeted consultation on two options for ISB functions

 Apr – Oct 2025 Legislation to establish ISBs goes through Select Committee, including number and configuration (opportunity for industry feedback)